EngenderHealth: 1937–1945: US eugenics movement

 The organization was founded by Marian Olden in 1937 as the Sterilization League of New Jersey (SLNJ).
-Olden had taken an interest in eugenics in the 1930s, and led a campaign within the League of Women Voters in 1935 to have New Jersey adopt eugenic sterilization legislation, as dozens of US states had already done.
+Olden had taken an interest in eugenics in the 1930s and led a campaign within the League of Women Voters in 1935 to have New Jersey adopt eugenic sterilization legislation, as dozens of US states had already done.
 The failure of this campaign convinced Olden of the need for an organization dedicated specifically to eugenic sterilization.
 The Sterilization League was founded in Trenton, New Jersey in January 1937.
 The League had 23 founding members, and within the first year of its existence, grew to 373.
 The League's constitution stated its purpose as:

 (1) To aid in the preparation, promotion, enactment and enforcement of legislative measures designed to provide for the improvement of the human stock by the selective sterilization of the mentally defective and of those afflicted with inherited or inheritable physical disease;

 (2) To conduct educational activities designed to develop and sustain public opinion in support of the measures required to make effective the above purpose;

 (3) To collect, compile and publish statistical, medical, economic and social data relative to the extent, causes and consequence of the mental and physical defects, which, when transmitted from one generation to another, impair the racial stock;

 (4) To raise and administer funds for carrying out the purposes of the League.

 In 1939, the Sterilization League of New Jersey led another effort to pass a sterilization law for New Jersey.
-The bill proposed by the League would have empowered a "state eugenicist" who could petition for the sterilization of unfit state residents to a newly established "State Eugenic Council".
+The bill proposed by the League would have empowered a "state eugenicist" who could petition for the sterilization of state residents deemed unfit to reproduce to a newly established "State Eugenic Council".
 Such individuals would be sterilized, even against their objection, unless they launched a successful appeal to the council.
 Due to its compulsory nature, the bill was not supported by organizations which were generally supportive of sterilization, such as the League of Women Voters and the New Jersey Birth Control League.
 The bill ultimately died without being debated on the floor of the legislature.